mtintes/mtintes.github.io/resume.md

 ### C.H.
 Robinson
 #### DevOps Engineer - January 2016 to Present
  * Working with team to help practice good architectural and enterprise behaviour.
 This includes giving presentations to teams and communicating across the organization.
  * Evangelizing automated acceptance testing.
 I work with teams in difficult testing scenarios and helping them practice good deployment practices.
-I also work with with them during and after high priority incidents to ensure we don't run into similar issues in future releases.
+I also work with them during and after high priority incidents to ensure we don't run into similar issues in future releases.
  * Implementing new languages and features into our pipeline.
-This includes python, docker, WebApi, .net with Service Stack, .netcore, node.js, and packages for all.
+This includes python, WebApi, .net with Service Stack, .netcore, node.js, and packages for all.
+We have also implemented containers into our pipeline.
  * Supporting our pipeline.
-I work with teams through issues and maintain a good working relationship between their teams and ours.
+I work with teams through issues and maintain a good working relationship between other teams and ours.
  * Coding new solutions to issues.
 I work to fix bugs and add new additions to our pipeline in order to streamline and automate effectively.

  #### Global Forwarding Programmer Analyst - July 2014 to January 2016